Advanced time-to-event sample size calculation

 A text string equal to "Accrual rate" if a design was derived by varying the accrual rate, "Accrual duration" if a design was derived by varying the accrual duration, "Follow-up duration" if a design was derived by varying follow-up duration, or "Power" if accrual rates and duration as well as follow-up duration was specified and

-returns much of the above plus variables in the class
+gsSurv() returns much of the above plus an object of class

-for general documentation on what is returned in gs
+for general documentation on what is returned in gs.
+The value of

 As input.